Maie Saqui as she appeared at the height of her fame on the London stage as a “Gaiety Girl,” c 1900. Postcard in the

 Right: 18 year old Gladys Saqui – a new performer at the Gaiety Theatre, introduced to the public by The Sketch, December 3, 1902.
 Author’s collection.
 Copyright held by Illustrated London News Group.

 In 1904 Maie married Arthur Hope Travers, a Captain in the Grenadier Guards who had seen service in the Boer War.
 She chose to retire from the stage.
 A daughter was born of the union in 1905.
 Sadly Maie’s health began to fade soon after.
-She was reported to be very ill in early 1907, and she died in March 1907, aged only 27.
+She was reported to be very ill in early 1907, and she died of cancer in March 1907, aged only 27.
 Travers eventually remarried and served with distinction again in the First World War.
 Maie’s English stage career had lasted just six years.
 Gladys too, had a short career on stage – less than ten years.

 When their mother Stella died in England in 1946, she left an estate of £9345 to her surviving daughter, Hazel.
 Hazel had married British actor Nelson Keys in 1908, after her own brief experience on stage.
 Hazel and Nelson raised a family of five boys, most of whom entered the British film industry with great success.
 Hazel died in 1975.
 In his biography of Nelson Keys (nicknamed “Bunch”), John Keys (who went by the name John Paddy Carstairs) states that his mother’s name was Hazel Eileen nee Fuller and that she was of Irish stock.
 This is such a significant “error” one must assume it was done deliberately to disguise Hazel’s Jewish roots.